Seeed-Studio/wiki-documents/docs/Grove-Magnetic_Switch.md

 }
 ```

-- **Step 2.**  Then the LED light when there is Magnetic approaches the switch.
+- **Step 2.**  Then the LED turns on when there is Magnetic approaches the switch.
 Have a try!

 ### Play With Raspberry Pi